Business Analytics Concentration

-- Students in the BA concentration are required to take at least one introductory programming course such as CS 008 (Introduction to Web Site Development), CS 014 (Visual Basic Programming), or CS 019 (Introduction to Programming).
-We recommend CS 014.
+- Students in the BA concentration are required to take at least one introductory programming course such as CS 008 (Introduction to Web Site Development) or CS 0021 (Python), both recommended.

 - BA concentration students are required to take STAT 183.
 This is not treated as one of the elective courses.

 - BA concentration students are encouraged to take MATH 21 and 22 as opposed to MATH 19 and 20.

 - BA concentration students are also encouraged to consider a minor in computer science, statistics, or math.